lsds/sgx-lkl/tools/gdb/README.md

 #### Source the openenclaverc file (Required)

-Before using SGX-LKL gdb, if you haven't installed Open Enclave in its default location (/opt/openenclave), you need to source the `openenclaverc` file to setup environment variables.
+Before using SGX-LKL gdb, if you have not installed Open Enclave in its default location (`/opt/openenclave`), you need to source the `openenclaverc` file to setup environment variables.
 The `openenclaverc` file can be found in the `share/openenclave` subdirectory of the OE SDK installation destination.

 You can use `.` in Bash to `source`: